NASA-AMMOS/Landform/Cloud/Infrastructure/README.md

 An alarm on that custom metric triggers autoscaling of the worker group when the alarm is above a given level.
 TODO this autoscaling (rate, trigger level, etc) can definitely be optimized.

+Along with the custom metric provided by the QueueWatcher lambda, workers also publish custom metrics about the number of messages they have recieved.
+All these metrics are in the Pipeline namespace in cloudwatch.

 ##### Alignment pipeline:

-No physical resources are shared between the mesh tiling and alignment pipeline, although the two share the worker code (though use a different command) and share the LambdaQueueSizeMetric code.
+No physical resources are shared between the mesh tiling and alignment pipeline, although the two share the worker code (though use a different command on app startup) and share the LambdaQueueSizeMetric code.

 Jobs are added to the alignment job queue by either LambdaS3ImageIntake (configured like TileIntake) or by LambdaScanS3, which is a one-time job that scans through an existing S3 bucket or folder and adds the files it finds to the queue.